Antonio Correa Cotto

-Antonio Correa Cotto (November 24, 1916 - May 16, 1952) was the first outlaw to gain legendary status in Puerto Rico.
+Antonio Correa Cotto (November 24, 1916 - May 16, 1952) was a Puerto Rican murderer.
+He was convicted of murdering two people in 1950, and escaped from prison later that year.
+Shortly after his escape, he killed ten more people.
+Correa Cotto was killed by police in May 1952.

 Early years

 Correa Cotto was born in Ponce, Puerto Rico, on November 24, 1916.
 His parents were Raimundo Correa Martínez and Angela Coto García.
 He began his criminal career as a child and, by the time he was a teenager, he had amassed a long criminal police record.